By Alan Freed

 Collaborating in this process doesn’t mean “rolling over” or abandoning your own needs.
 Rather, it allows both parties to be heard and to hear each other in a safe and supportive environment and then helps them build an agreement that truly reflects the specific needs of each unique family.

 One hidden benefit of the Collaborative Process is that when changes to the agreement are needed because of new jobs, moves, new expenses, or any other of life’s ups and downs, the couple, having worked things out the first time by sitting across the table from each other, have a much better chance of coming up with a peaceful resolution and avoiding the courtroom.
 That’s a win for the whole family.

-The family law attorneys of Paule, Camazine & Blumenthal can tell you more about Collaborative Divorce and help you determine if it’s a good alternative for your family.
+The St. Louis and Clayton, MO collaborative divorce attorneys of Paule, Camazine & Blumenthal can tell you more about Collaborative Divorce and help you determine if it’s a good alternative for your family.